 Gift or Grant?

-Q: What is the difference between what is processed through UM's Office of Research and Sponsored Programs (ORSP) and the University of Montana Foundation (UMF)?
+Q: What is the difference between what is processed through UM's Office of Sponsored Programs (OSP) and the University of Montana Foundation (UMF)?

 A: As with almost all sponsored projects, the answer to this questions is, "It depends."
 Determining whether external funding should be processed through the University or the Foundation involves on many variables, including the kind of sponsor/donor (federal, non-federal, private), type and purpose of the activity, and the sponsor/donor intent.
-Some determinations are easy: All federal grants are administered through ORSP.
+Some determinations are easy: All federal grants are administered through OSP.
 Others are less obvious and may require involvement by both entities.

 Recognizing that external funding is received by the University of Montana via numerous mechanisms and nomenclature, University Policy 470 institutionally defines terms "grant" and "gift," and these definitions take precedence over any terms used by the funding source: